DataFire/Integrations/integrations/generated/zuora/README.md

 * output [PutReverseInvoiceResponseType](#putreverseinvoiceresponsetype)

 ### GET_BreakdownInvoiceByOrder
 **Note:** This feature is only available if you have the [Order Metrics](https://knowledgecenter.zuora.com/BC_Subscription_Management/Orders/Orders_Generation_for_Subscriptions_and_Amendments) feature enabled.
 If you wish to have access to the feature, submit a request at [Zuora Global Support](http://support.zuora.com/).
 We will investigate your use cases and data before enabling this feature for you.
+If you have the [Orders](https://knowledgecenter.zuora.com/BC_Subscription_Management/Orders) feature enabled, you already have the Order Metrics feature enabled.

 Retrieves a specified invoice that is broken down by orders.
 The invoice items might be broken down into a list of order rated items.